isomerpages/nrf-gyss/index.md

       subtitle: Programme
       id: infobar
-      description: Panel huddles, quickfire pitches, site visits—all these and more await you at the summit.
+      description: Panel huddles, quickfire pitches, site visits—all these and more await you at the Summit.
       button: what to expect
       url: /gyss-2025/programme/
   - infopic: